Jonathan Brick is a Watford-based writer and editor.

 In 2020-21 I presented Country Jukebox Jury, an online show where I recommended great country music, and in 2022 I hosted the Bohemian Vodkast, which featured conversation and a fun quiz with football fans, on behalf of Bohemian Brands.

 I was involved with The Pulse Hospital Radio between 2016-17 and again 2019-20.
 In autumn 2022 I also spent three months broadcasting mid-mornings Wednesday to Friday on local radio station Vibe 107.6, where my voice could be heard on FM around South Hertfordshire.
-I spoke to several comic performers to promote their Watford Fringe shows, including Ashley Haden, The Electric Head, Mel Byron, Louise Atkinson and Adele Cliff.
+I spoke to several comic performers to promote their Watford Fringe shows, and played current chart hits to thousands of people three times a week.